quixio/quix-docs/docs/apis/streaming-reader-api/authenticate.md

 4. Copy the token and store it in a secure place.

-> **Warning**
->
+!!! warning

-> You won’t be able to retrieve your token from the Portal once you’ve
-> created it, so make sure to take a copy.
+	You won’t be able to retrieve your token from the Portal once you’ve created it, so make sure to take a copy.

-> **Warning**
->
+!!! warning

-> Treat your tokens like passwords and keep them secret.
-When working
-> with the API, use tokens as environment variables instead of
-> hardcoding them into your programs.
+	Treat your tokens like passwords and keep them secret.
+When working with the API, use tokens as environment variables instead of hardcoding them into your programs.